Skip to main content

 Evidently, the local tide at a coastal location is dependent on the size, shape and depth of the basin.
 Every place along the coasts of the world has its own specific tidal curve.
 If the tidal forcing is in resonance with an oscillation period for the sea or bay, the tidal range is amplified and can be enormous.
 At some locations, the difference between high and low water is up to 12 m (compare that to the few decimetres at the open oceans!).

 This page titled 3.8.2: Amphidromic Systems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.